hazimavdal/ackermann/README.md

-# ackermann
+# ARM-Tree
-A tree-flattening algorithm to calculate the Ackermann function without memoization.
+An ARMv8 implementation of a tree-flattening algorithm to calculate some deeply-recursive functions, such as Ackermann, without the use of call stack.